-Figure 13 The roof and the classes
+Figure 13 The roof and the classes (left), aerial photo from the building (right)

 In order to be certain that the points are belongs to the roof, a fitting plane was estimated, and those points have been eliminated of which distance from the plane was more than 3-times of the standard deviation of the all distances (3-sigma rule).
 The outputs of this calculation and the results regarding the two datasets can be seen in Figure 14.